-Unit 3 Boiler Feed Pump East (\$373,000); and (iii) Overhaul Unit 1 Turbine and Valves (\$8,026,600).
-In addition, a portion of the \$2.0 million included in the 2021 CBA for Thermal In-Service Failures may end up being attributed to steam production.
-Continued safe, reliable operation, typical of past years, requires the proposed work be completed to ensure the Holyrood TGS is fully available until March 31, 2022.

-6 The timing of the in-service of the Muskrat Falls assets and the execution of the proposed steam 7 generation related 2021 capital projects presents a unique circumstance.
-Top of mind is the importance 8 of balancing cost and reliability.
-Should the successful integration and demonstrated reliability of the Muskrat Falls assets occur prior to March 31, 2022 and/or Hydro obtain clear evidence with respect to 9 the in-service date of the Muskrat Falls assets prior to the execution of the proposed 2021 capital 10 11 projects, careful consideration will be given to the necessity of executing the full scope of steam generation related capital projects.
-Where there is opportunity to mitigate some portion of capital 12 costs, Hydro will ensure prudency in its capital expenditures and notify the Board of such change, as 13 14 appropriate.
+- 1 Unit 3 Boiler Feed Pump East (\$373,000); and (iii) Overhaul Unit 1 Turbine and Valves (\$8,026,600).
+In - addition, a portion of the \$2.0 million included in the 2021 CBA for Thermal In-Service Failures may end - 3 up being attributed to steam production.
+Continued safe, reliable operation, typical of past years, - 4 requires the proposed work be completed to ensure the Holyrood TGS is fully available until March 31, - 5 2022. - 6 The timing of the in-service of the Muskrat Falls assets and the execution of the proposed steam - 7 generation related 2021 capital projects presents a unique circumstance.
+Top of mind is the importance - 8 of balancing cost and reliability.
+Should the successful integration and demonstrated reliability of the - 9 Muskrat Falls assets occur prior to March 31, 2022 and/or Hydro obtain clear evidence with respect to - the in-service date of the Muskrat Falls assets prior to the execution of the proposed 2021 capital - 11 projects, careful consideration will be given to the necessity of executing the full scope of steam - 12 generation related capital projects.
+Where there is opportunity to mitigate some portion of capital - costs, Hydro will ensure prudency in its capital expenditures and notify the Board of such change, as - 14 appropriate.

-15 Hydro is managing several deteriorating pieces of infrastructure, notably the waste water basin building and fuel oil storage tanks, with the intention of reaching end-of-generation life with minimal 16 17 refurbishment costs.
-For the waste water basin building, which will be required to continue processing 18 waste post-steam production, a cost effective long-term solution is proposed in this application to 19 replace the deteriorated and unsafe building structure and facilities with floating insulated covers.
-To 20 continue to minimize the investment in assets that are not planned for long-term operation, Hydro has 21 been working with Government to extend the operating life of the fuel oil storage tanks and has been successful in extending two of the four tanks to beyond the end of steam date of March 31, 2022.
-22 23 Additional information on the third tank is being prepared for submission to Government and it is expected to also be approved for extension beyond 2022.
-The fourth tank requires removal from service 24 25 or refurbishment by the end of 2021.
-It will be removed from service at that time, with three tanks 26 supporting future operation.
-Hydro has assessed its operation of the facility with three tanks for the 27 limited period post year end 2021 and has no concerns with operation on three tanks for that short
+15 Hydro is managing several deteriorating pieces of infrastructure, notably the waste water basin building refurbishment costs.
+For the waste water basin building, which will be required to continue processing replace the deteriorated and unsafe building structure and facilities with floating insulated covers.
+To continue to minimize the investment in assets that are not planned for long-term operation, Hydro has been working with Government to extend the operating life of the fuel oil storage tanks and has been